Maitrayaniya Upanishad: Appendix: The symbol Om and its significance - Sixth Prapathaka

 Om represents Brahman-Atman.
-The three roots (or three-footed nature) of the word are A + U + M. The sound is the body of Self, and it manifests in three: as gender-endowed body - feminine, masculine, neuter; as light-endowed body - Agni, Vayu and Aditya; as deity-endowed body - Brahma, Rudra and Vishnu; as mouth-endowed body - Garhapatya, Dakshinagni and Ahavaniya; as knowledge-endowed body - Rig, Saman and Yajur; as world-endowed body - Bhūr, Bhuvaḥ and Svaḥ; as time-endowed body - Past, Present and Future; as heat-endowed body - Breath, Fire and Sun; as growth-endowed body - Food, Water and Moon; as thought-endowed body - intellect, mind and psyche.
-Brahman exists in two forms - the material form, and the immaterial formless.
+The three roots (or the three-footed nature) of the word are A + U + M. The sound is the body of the Self, and it manifests in three ways: as the gender-endowed body - feminine, masculine, and neuter; as the light-endowed body - Agni, Vayu and Aditya; as the deity-endowed body - Brahma, Rudra and Vishnu; as the mouth-endowed body - Garhapatya, Dakshinagni and Ahavaniya; as the knowledge-endowed body - Rig, Saman and Yajur; as the world-endowed body - Bhūr, Bhuvaḥ and Svaḥ; as the time-endowed body - Past, Present and Future; as the heat-endowed body - Breath, Fire and Sun; as the growth-endowed body - Food, Water and Moon; as thought-endowed body - intellect, mind and psyche.
+Brahman exists in two forms - the material form and the immaterial formless form.
 The material form is changing, unreal.
 The immaterial formless isn't changing, real.
 The immortal formless is truth, the truth is the Brahman, the Brahman is the light, the light is the Sun which is the syllable Om as the Self.

 The world is Om, its light is Sun and the Sun is also the light of the syllable Om.
 Meditating on Om, is acknowledging and meditating on the Brahman-Atman (Self).